whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/common-errors-ifttt.md

 ## Where to go for further help

 If the above information doesn't help to get your Applet working, please contact the service owner.
-Most services on the [[IFTTT]] platform have tools to help them diagnose user issues as they come up.
+Most services on the [[ifttt.md]] platform have tools to help them diagnose user issues as they come up.
 You can often locate a service's support info by searching for **\[service name\] IFTTT help** online.

 ---
 #ifttt